ymuichiro/quick_learning_symbol_en/06_namespace.md

 console.log(endDate);
 ```

-Obtain the information of the namespace ending and output the date and time of the remaining number of blocks subtracted from the current block height multiplied by 30 seconds (the average block generation interval).
+Retrieve information about the namespace expiry and output the date and time of the remaining number of blocks subtracted from the current block height multiplied by 30 seconds (the average block generation interval).
 For testnet, the update deadline is postponed by about a day from the expiry date.
 And for the mainnet, this value is 30 days, please note it.